utep-cs-systems-courses/project-3-ljlabayen/project/README.md

 # Project 3

-This toy has 4 states that plays/shows different shapes, tones and lights
+This toy has 4 states that plays and draws simple shapes, tones and lights

 # To load program:
 ~~~
-cd /project
+$ cd /project
-make load
+$ make load
 ~~~
 # To clean
 ~~~